Your Common Orthodontic Questions Answered

 Surprisingly to most patients, it does not hurt to place the bands and brackets on your teeth.
 Once your braces are in place and connected with the archwires, it generally takes 12-24 hours to start feeling some discomfort.

 The lighter wires are much more comfortable than the traditional orthodontic experience.
 You may feel some soreness of your teeth for a couple of days after a new wire is placed.
-If you experience any discomfort, you may wish to eat softer foods for a couple of days.
+If you experience any discomfort, you may choose to eat softer foods for a couple of days.

-No, they will not.
-A good number of parents are interested in how braces and sports work together.
-Some parents may think that a child with braces on their teeth must refrain from any of the more active sports, due to the notion that any kind of serious impact may be detrimental to the mouth and teeth.
+No. Some parents may think that a child with braces on their teeth must refrain from any of the more active sports, due to the notion that any kind of serious impact may be detrimental to the mouth and teeth.

 Every musician seems to adapt very well to playing with braces after a week or two of practice.
 Some of them find that placing wax on the brackets is helpful during the initial adjustment period.
 If a patient is a “First Chair” player, some extra practice will ensure that they are conditioned to playing with braces and maintain that high level.